2-REC/hugo-myportfolio-theme/README.md

 Copy this file in the root folder of the Hugo site.
 Strings and values can be changed in order to customize the website.

+Details about each parameter and their role can be found in the file itself.

 ### HOME: Set the homepage